withabubaker/Niagara-MostWanted-WebScraping-Tableau/README.md

 ## Project Goals:

 - Used web scraping techniques to pull the data from the Niagara Regional Police Service [website](https://www.niagarapolice.ca/en/news-and-events/Niagara-s-Wanted.aspx) for the most wanted criminals.
+- Followed the ETL process (Extract, Transform, and Load).
-- Utilized the pandas and numpy libraries to explore and clean the data.
+- Utilized the pandas library to explore and clean the data.
+- Loaded the results into CSV and SQL DB.
 - Used Tableau to build an informative dashboard.

 ## Libraries & Tools:

-1. Python 3.8.10
+1. Python 3.12.1
 2. Tableau
 3. BeautifulSoup
 4. Requests